My Gap Year in Bali, Indonesia

 With the help of an InterExchange Christianson Grant, I’m in northwest Bali, Indonesia volunteering with Biosphere Foundation for my gap year before college.
 The organization works with local leaders to “inspire intelligent use of the earth’s natural resources and empower individuals to become leaders in biosphere stewardship.”
 Working with their Trash Management Team as an International Youth Trash Champion, I’m raising awareness about trash management and championing sustainable waste practices.

-Trash activity with neighborhood kids
+Trash activity with neighborhood kids.
+Image courtesy of Jakelynn W.

 The Trash Team is led by Program Coordinator Rosa Bjork Halldorsdottir, with Education Leader Putu Getha, and Local Youth Champion Dwi Arsani.
 We collaborate with the community organization Pokdarwis with the aim of creating a waste collection program that can be independently maintained by the community after three-years time.
 As a pilot project, we’re starting with 281 houses, one school, and a collection of businesses in the Batu Ampar neighborhood of Pejarakan Village.